 It’s been funny to see which kiddo is the first to remember to flip the card or ask how to pronounce the word as we’re throwing back cereal on our way out the door to swim and dive.

 And the incentive of a gem (or two) when they actually use the word throughout the day hasn’t hurt the word-consciousness cause, either.
 It’s made it more of a game, and my kids pretty much dig games.

 So when I reminded them that they all could help choose the words we covered in the next batch, they were pretty excited.

-I’ve had a Word a Day List on the fridge since we started, and every now and again Maddy would add a word.
+I’ve had a word of the day list on the fridge since we started, and every now and again Maddy would add a word.
 But when we sit down every so often to write down some words together, undoubtedly, the kids come up with some pretty super ones.

 We have all contributed to this set of Word a Day cards. . .

-- A Word a Day Cards, Set 2: So today, though I’m not sharing an activity per se, I’m sharing Word a Day Cards, set numero dos.
+- word a day cards set 2 teachmama.com: So today, though I’m not sharing an activity per se, I’m sharing Word a Day Cards, set numero dos.
 It’s a list created mostly though the words that Maddy, Owen, Cora, and I have encountered in the past two weeks.

 We’ve added words that we read in the newspaper, that we’ve heard in conversation, and that the kids have learned on Word Girl.

 . . . so everyone’s a bit more invested.

 word a day cards set 2 teachmama.com–ready to be cut and hung!